l2beat/l2beat/packages/backend/discovery/shared-eigenlayer/ethereum/diffHistory.md

 Now only needed for withdrawals that are unrelated to shares (which in turn are managed by the DelegationManager):

 - Consensus rewards
-- ETH or tokens sent to the EigenPod directly (/ accidently)
+- ETH or tokens sent to the EigenPod directly (/ accidentally)

 Maximum delay is raised from 7d to 30d.